Are you considering starting an S Corporation?

-Regarding to the issue whether a foreigner, non-citizen, resident alien can be an S-Corporation shareholder, under the U.S. tax code, a foreigner, non-citizen resident alien may be an S corporation shareholder.
+Regarding the issue, whether a foreigner, non-citizen or resident alien can be an S-Corporation shareholder, under the U.S. tax code, a foreigner, a non-citizen resident alien may be an S corporation shareholder.

 Said another way, an S corporation can be owned by a foreigner, non-citizen, resident alien.
 However, an S corporation generally cannot be owned by a non-resident alien.

 Under United States tax law, an S corporation generally cannot have a “nonresident alien as a shareholder.”
 IRC § 1361(b)(1)(C).
 A nonresident alien is neither a citizen of the United States nor a resident alien.
 Id. § 7701(b)(1)(B).

 A person qualifies as a “resident alien” if the person is “a lawful permanent resident of the United States,” fulfills the “substantial presence test,” or fulfills the “first-year election” requirements.
 Id. § 7701(b)(1)(A).

 To be eligible to be a shareholder of an S-Corp you need to at least be a “Resident Alien”.
 There are two tests to determine if you can qualify as a Resident Alien if you aren’t already a U.S. Citizen.

 First, is the “Green Card Test.”
 This where the alien has to be a lawful permanent resident with a green card.
 If you have one of these documents it doesn’t matter how long you’ve been present in the country, you can qualify as an S-Corporation shareholder.
 However, if your Visa is a non-immigrant visa, then that would not be a lawful permanent residence, so you wouldn’t qualify under this test.